History Line Chatterley Whitfield

 Type of Haulage : Locomotive and Rope Haulage

 Track Gauge : 24 inches

 Roading Dimensions : 14 feet, 15 feet and 10 feet

 Supplies Facility : Rope Haulage

 In 1974 it was decided that Whitfield coal could be more easily worked from Wolstanton Colliery and an underground roadway was driven to join the two pits.
-In 1976 coal drawing at Chatterley Whitfield came to an end.
-After coal production stopped at Chatterley Whitfield in 1976 a brave venture was started by an independent charitable trust to turn the colliery into Britain’s first underground mining museum.
-Before any visitors could take this underground trip much preparation work had to be done on site.
-Derelict buildings were renovated, the underground galleries were made safe, for visitors and mining machinery restored in its original working condition in order to show in great realism the life and working conditions of local miners and to preserve an example of the country’s industrial heritage.
+Chatterley Whitfield ceased production and closed its doors to working miners on 25th March 1977, and the remaining coal seams were worked from Wolstanton colliery.
+After coal production stopped at Chatterley Whitfield in 1976 a brave venture was started by an independent charitable trust to turn the colliery into Britain's first underground mining museum.

 History 1986 TO 1993